Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Add an extra row of quickslots

-Instead of gaining no xp when to high level get 10% xp
+Instead of gaining no xp when to high level get: xp / (1+excessLevel)

 You can identify items if you've gained 0 xp recently

 No more level cap of 30

-##Localization
-The damage increase of the ring of accuracy is not displayed in other languages yet

 ##The big future change
 Town above ground to return to and heal up